beckerlabs/portfolio/markdown/md-blog-issues.md

 ## CSS and design is hard

-I've been using this website as a way to teach myself [TailwindCSS](https://tailwindcss.com/).
-My eye for visual design kind of ended in 8th grade when I stopped making signatures for forums, but I've enjoyed using Tailwind to style this page.
-I like just having to change the look of things inside of the HTML.
+I have a confession to make - my eye for visual design kind of ended in 8th grade when I stopped making signatures for forums.
+I originally tried to use TailwindCSS on this webpage, but decided to go back to vanilla CSS.
+My CSS is already pretty bad and using TailwindCSS just made things harder.
+It was an unnecessary layer of abstraction over something I'm not well versed in.
+With that being said, I'm still chronicling my issues below in case it helps other people.

+## TailwindCSS and templating

 With the change in how blog posts are written, the HTML templating also changed.
 I'm now passing through the content as a `template.HTML` type and just bringing that whole template into my blogpost view, like so: